Morphosis noun: 1: the mode of development of an organism or one of its parts 2: a nonadaptive structural modification –Merriam-Webster Dictionary

 Human he was too fragile, so he would become inhuman.
 Niccolò Machiavelli posed the question in his treatise, The Prince: is it better to be loved than feared, or feared than loved?
 Machiavelli’s answer to the question he posed rang true.
 In view of human nature, it was safer to be feared.
 He would not always be broken.
 He would return, stronger than before.
 He could choose to be feared.
 He would no longer accept the role of Vishnu, The Preserver.
 When his morphosis was complete he would become Shiva, Destroyer of Worlds.
 He let slip his illusion of calm.
 He wordlessly screamed his madness into the yawning abyss composed of dark, vibrating strings of matter.
 His war cry still soundlessly echoed as he plunged into the welcoming darkness.

-Morphosis is the third installment in a the Broken series of Si-Fi novels.
-The novel was first available in Kindle format.
-The paperback edition was live on Amazon in July, 2021.
+Click on the image for a larger view of the front cover.
+Broken: Morphosis is the third installment in a the Broken series of Si-Fi novels.
+The novel is available for Kindle readers, for Nook readers, and in paperback.
 Print or ebook, happy reading!

 Cry 'Havoc,' and let slip the dogs of war; That this foul deed shall smell above the earth With carrion men, groaning for burial. – William Shakespeare, Julius Caesar, 1601 A.D.